 “It could have been a campfire, or an exhaust system from a recreational vehicle, we don’t know,” he said.

-The Homer News contributed to this report.
+*Information from Homer News was added to this report.